wix/stylable/site/docs/get-started.md

 3. While **Stylable** can work with any component framework, we use it with [React](https://facebook.github.io/react/docs/installation.html).

+4. Optionally you can install [**Stylable Intelligence**](./getting-started/stylable-intelligence.md), an extension providing IDE support for code completion and diagnostics.

 ## What can I do

 * **Build a Stylable component** - If you are looking to style a component, follow the steps in the [Stylable Basics Guide](../docs/guides/components-basics.md) and [Best Practices Guide](../docs/guides/stylable-component-best-practices.md)